 How to Price Art Right Is a Universal Challenge for Visual Artists

-The question of how to price art is an inescapable task that often feels challenging to tackle.
+The question of how to price art is a specific task that often feels challenging to tackle.
 It’s easy to understand why.
 Prices for artworks are all over the board, from multimillion-dollar spot paintings by Damien Hirst down to dirt cheap prints run off a desktop printer.

 Since you’re reading this, it’s easy to guess you are somewhere in the middle of those extremes.
 Regardless of your situation, it would help if you made important decisions about pricing your work with minimal help or guidance.